stem-cells-SMA-2023

 Neural Cell Transplants for Spinal Muscular Atrophy

 The underlying cause of SMA is a missing or severely mutated gene known as SMN1 or “Survival Motor Neuron 1.”
 SMN1 produces a protein called SMA or “Survival Motor Neuron.”
-It is this protein ( or lack thereof ) that is needed for humans to have healthy motor neurons (nerve cells) that act as the wires for the spinal cord signal to muscles throughout our bodies.
-Without the SMN protein, our nerve cells begin the process of atrophy and will eventually die, causing the symptoms of weak/limp muscles.
+This protein ( or lack thereof ) is needed for humans to have healthy motor neurons (nerve cells) that act as the wires for the spinal cord and signal to muscles throughout our bodies.
+Without the SMN protein, our nerve cells begin to atrophy and eventually die, causing the symptoms of weak/limp muscles.

 TREATMENT PRECAUTIONS & RISKS

 Please note that not all cases will qualify for treatment of Spinal Muscular Atrophy using enhanced neural stem cells.
-Patients with late stage, severe underlying conditions or travel restrictions are also not candidates for the 2-4 week treatment protocol.
+Patients with late stages, severe underlying conditions, or travel restrictions are also not candidates for the 2-4 week treatment protocol.

 Stem Cell Treatment for SMA in 2024

-The regeneration center offers effective therapeutic solutions for the family of neuromuscular diseases such as ALSAtaxia, Brain StrokesMotor Neuron disease, Parkinson’s, MS and Alzheimers.
-The 2-3 week treatment protocol in Bangkok seeks to target the increased production of the SMN 1 and 2 gene that is responsible for healthy motor-neuron functions.[1]
+The regeneration center offers effective therapeutic solutions for the family of neuromuscular diseases such as ALSAtaxia, Brain StrokesMotor Neuron disease, Parkinson’s, MS, and Alzheimers.
+The estimated two-week treatment protocol in Bangkok targets the increased production of the SMN 1 and 2 genes responsible for healthy motor-neuron functions.[1]

-Using laboratory enhanced allogeneic mesenchymal cells derived from umbilical cord blood, Amniotic fluid or healthy placenta. we are able to provide remission for over 70% of all cases we accept.
-Our treatment protocol is unique because we focus on engrafting enriched neural cells that help produce neurotrophic factors that are primarily the ones responsible for the overall growth, survival, and flourishing of mature neuron cells.[2]
-The neurotrophic factors & exosomes also help in the inhibition of HGK kinases and GSK-3 that help prevent premature motor-neuron cell-death.
-Learn more about stem cells therapies.
+We use laboratory-enhanced allogeneic mesenchymal cells derived from the umbilical cord, Amniotic fluid, or healthy placentas.
+Our treatment protocol is unique because we focus on engrafting enriched neural cells that help produce neurotrophic factors, which are primarily responsible for the overall growth, survival, and flourishing of mature neuron cells.[2]
+The neurotrophic factors and exosomes also help inhibit HGK kinases and GSK-3, which help prevent premature motor-neuron cell death.
+Learn more about stem cell therapies.

 SMA Treatment Overview